2024 United States House of Representatives elections in Indiana

-The 2024 United States House of Representatives elections in Indiana will be held on November 5, 2024, to elect the nine U.S. representatives from the State of Indiana, one from all nine of the state's congressional districts.
-The elections will coincide with the 2024 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The 2024 United States House of Representatives elections in Indiana were held on November 5, 2024, to elect the nine U.S. representatives from the State of Indiana, one from all nine of the state's congressional districts.
+The elections coincided with the 2024 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections occurred on May 7, 2024.

 District 1

-The 1st district encompasses Northwest Indiana, taking in the eastern Chicago metropolitan area, including Hammond and Gary, as well as Lake County, Porter County and western LaPorte County.
+The 1st district encompasses Northwest Indiana, taking in the eastern Chicago metropolitan area, including Hammond and Gary, as well as Lake County, Porter County and northwest LaPorte County.
 The incumbent is Democrat Frank Mrvan, who was elected with 52.8% of the vote in 2022.
+Mrvan was re-elected in 2024 against Republican nominee Randy Niemeyer 53% to 45%.